Here are some of the best self-help books that will actually help you.

 Another brilliant book on improving your performance.

-Modern society tells us that some individuals such as Lionel Messi, LeBron James, Elon Musk… have a God given talent.
+Modern society tells us that some individuals such as Lionel Messi and LeBron James… have a God-given talent and that they are lucky.
+They have the “gift.”

 Well, Anders Ericsson’s 30 years of research say this is not true.